Holistic Robust Data-Driven Decisions: Introduction

 \subsection{Contributions}

-To the best of our knowledge, no current robust formulation protects efficiently against noise and misspecification simultaneously.
-We hence first consider in Section \ref{sec: corruption}, in the absence of statistical error, the problem of protecting against both noise and misspecification.
-For parameters $\cN$ and $\alpha \in [0,1]$, we introduce the L\'evy-Prokhorov DRO predictor (LP-DRO)
+We study in this paper how to construct a robust predictor tailored precisely to these three sources of overfitting, and their simultaneous and combined effect on data-driven decisions.
+We do so through a DRO framework, and seek to design a tailored ambiguity set that captures exactly the shift in the data caused by statistical error, noise and corruption simultaneously.

-associated with the convex pseudo divergence metric The pseudo divergence $\rho_{\cN}$ can be interpreted as a variation of the well-studied L\'evy-Prokhorov (LP) metric \citep{prokhorov1956convergence}; see also Section \ref{sec:rel-DRO}.
-We show that, given the observed empirical distribution of the corrupted samples $\Pemp{T}$, the ambiguity set $\{\Pb'\in \cP, \, \rho_{\cN}(\Pemp{T},\Pb') \leq \alpha\}$ captures precisely the set of possible out-of-sample distributions when the noise realizes in the set $\cN$ and less than $\alpha T$ data points are misspecified.
-We further prove theoretical robustness guarantees and show that the LP-DRO predictor provides ``optimal'' robustness against adverserial noise and misspecification.
+As a first building block towards our holistic robust predictor, we introduce the convex pseudo divergence metric $\LP_{\cN}(\Pemp{T},\Pb') = \inf_{\gamma \in \Gamma(\Pemp{T},\Pb')} \int \indic(\xi-\xi' \not\in\cN) \,\d\gamma(\xi,\xi')$, for a given noise set $\cN$ and corruption fraction $\alpha \in [0,1]$.
+The pseudo divergence $\LP_{\cN}$ generalizes the well-studied L\'evy-Prokhorov (LP) metric on probability distributions \citep{prokhorov1956convergence}; as we detail in Section \ref{sec:rel-DRO}.
+We show that the LP metric captures \textit{precisely} the distribution shift due to the combination of noise and corruption.
+Formally, given the observed empirical distribution of the corrupted samples $\Pemp{T}$, the ambiguity set $\{\Pb'\in \cP, \, \LP_{\cN}(\Pemp{T},\Pb') \leq \alpha\}$ captures exactly the set of possible out-of-sample distributions when the noise realizes in the set $\cN$ and less than $\alpha T$ data points are corrupted.